rust-lang/surveys/documents/data-sharing-annual-community-survey.md

 * Protect the privacy of respondents.
 * Provide high quality data (unbiased data which is unlikely to be misinterpreted, c.f., raw data).
-* Provide useful and actionable data to the Rust project (i.e., teams and working groups, contributors, and the Foundation).
+* Provide useful and actionable data to the Rust Project (i.e., teams and working groups, contributors) and Foundation.
 * Provide data in a timely manner.
 * Provide data which is generally useful for the community (users and potential users of Rust, and providers of Rust tools and services).
 Note that this does not mean producing data to be useful for specific segments of the community.
 * Provide marketing for Rust.